Kiransangamnere22/Bank-Loan-Report/README.md

 # Bank-Loan-Report
 Title: 🏦 Comprehensive Bank Loan Analysis Dashboard in Power BI 📊

-Description: 🚀 Excited to share my latest project, a Bank Loan Analysis Dashboard developed in Power BI.
+Description: A Bank Loan Analysis Dashboard developed in Power BI.
 This dashboard provides a consolidated view of key metrics, offering deep insights into loan applications, funding, and repayments.
 The project includes the following key features:

 📋 Total Loan Applications: Track the total number of loan applications, with Month-to-Date (MTD) and Month-over-Month (MoM) analysis.\